 - Arrange a set of site visits to a school(s) that includes students with special needs.
-You may use your own school if you are currently teaching, interning. - Develop a list of interview questions - Please describe/allow them to read this assignment. - You will interview three (3) school professionals (i.e., classroom teacher/regular education teacher, special education teacher, counselor, principal/assistant principal) to determine their views on working with special needs students through collaboration and consultation. - Through observations and interviews you will need to be able to apply the concepts and information presented in class and textbook/readings and articles to help strengthen the paper focusing on counseling and collaboration:
+You may use your own school if you are currently teaching, interning. - Develop a list of interview questions but make sure you include all of the parts on page 9. - Please describe/allow them to read this assignment. - You will interview three (3) school professionals (i.e., classroom teacher/regular education teacher, special education teacher, school counselor, mental health counselors, principal/assistant principal), psychologists, social workers to determine their views on working with special needs students through collaboration and consultation.
+Attempt to one school counselor as an interviewee.

-- Introduction Paragraph: DO NOT LABEL INTRODUCTION, this will begin on page 3.
+- Through observations and interviews you will need to be able to apply the concepts and information presented in class and textbook/readings and articles to help strengthen the paper focusing on counseling and collaboration: - Introduction Paragraph: DO NOT LABEL INTRODUCTION, this will begin on page 3.
 Again this section is APA.
 Discuss the different school professionals you interviewed.
 Give a definition on who a school counselor is; The School Professional's role: Who are the school professionals who work with special needs, do not use real names but state what type of school they are currently working? a) Why did they enter the profession? b) What are their qualifications to be that professional? c) What are the different licenses and professional development have they obtained over the years? - Heading One: Special Education Services -: Describe how special education services are implemented in the school (3 paragraphs) - Heading Two: Collaboration Describe the collaboration between general education teachers, special education teachers and school counselors.
 Describe the types of "team-teaching", collaboration, consultation that occur.
 Describe how administration and school counselors organize collaboration and consultation Evaluate the effectiveness of the collaboration and consultation in the school based on current research in the field (3 paragraphs). - Heading three: Involvement: Describe the involvement of paraprofessionals, aids, community resources and volunteers.
 Describe the involvement of other community agencies/resources within the school counseling program (3 paragraphs). - Heading Four: Interaction: Describe the interaction, communication and collaboration between the teachers and other support staff (i.e. social worker, speech and language therapist, OT, PT, etc.) with respect to (3 paragraphs) - Assessment of students with special needs - IEP roles, 504, MTSS - Implementation of instruction and intervention services - Support to families, who provides